React UI is our rendering engine for AG Grid written in 100% pure React.

 - With React Dev Tools installed, the Components view highlights the difference with the full React implementation.

-- Use the profile to see the impact when you sort and re-order the columns.
+- Use the profile to see what happens when you sort and re-order the columns.

 - Also, click the [Increase Medals] button to see that the Data Grid has been optimised to minimise rendering impact.